Jake: I'm telling my friend how you killed that guy. Suspect: It was for love! Jake: Cool motive. Still murder.

 It's pretty similar to The Unusuals, or at least the more comedic parts of that show.

 Springtime for Hitler: In "Christmas", upon receiving a death threat Holt appoints Peralta as his bodyguard.
 Holt dismisses the threat as a hoax and appoints Peralta because he figures that Peralta will goof off as normal and thus leave him alone to carry on as normal.
-Unfortunately, not only does Peralta take the death threat a mite more seriously than Holt, but the position of Holt's bodyguard comes with numerous ways of asserting authority over Holt that Peralta is unable to pass up, thus providing more of an imposition on Holt.
+Unfortunately, not only does Peralta take the death threat a mite more seriously than Holt expects, but the position of Holt's bodyguard comes with numerous ways of asserting authority over Holt that Peralta is unable to pass up, thus providing more of an imposition on Holt.
 It's later revealed that Holt in fact knew the threat was real, but the trope plays out the same since Holt was actually hoping Peralta would leave him alone so that Holt could investigate the threat by himself.